-Professor Matthew Schaefer has nearly two decades of law teaching experience and has taught courses in international law, international trade law, international business transactions, foreign relations law and policy, space law, and cyber law.
+Matthew Schaefer is the Veronica A. Haggart and Charles R. Work Professor of International Trade Law and Co-Director of the Space, Cyber and Telecommunications Law Program.
+He has nearly two decades of law teaching experience and has taught courses in international law, international trade law, international business transactions, foreign relations law and policy, space law, and cyber law.
 In 2012, he led efforts to have the Law College adopt a required first-year course in international law for all J.D. students, and currently co-teaches the course with Professor Lepard.
 Combined with his required upper-level course in international law for LL.M. students, virtually no University of Nebraska student obtains a J.D. or LL.M. degree without being taught the basics of international law, and the intersection of international law with the US legal system, by Professor Schaefer.

 During the 1999 calendar year, Professor Schaefer served as a director in the International Economic Affairs Office of the National Security Council (NSC) at the White House.
 He was the principal staff member responsible for the formulation, coordination and implementation of U.S. foreign policy as it relates to international economic issues.
 In his role as a director, he prepared senior NSC officials for meetings with the President and foreign dignitaries, briefed the President in advance of EU-US Summits, and assisted in the development of international trade policy recommendations, including exempting food and medicine from US sanctions regimes, and seeking resolution of major trade disputes with the European Union.

-In February 2006, Professor Schaefer was named inaugural Director of the USA's first degree-bearing Space, Cyber and Telecommunications Law Program, and has continued as director of the program ever since.
-He was integrally involved in gaining University and external approval for the LLM degree (in 2006-07), developing the curriculum, hiring permanent faculty and adjunct faculty for the program, creating the Advisory Board and Alumni Council for the program, and gaining University and external approval for the online version of the LLM degree (in 2011).
-He is the principal organizer of the program’s annual conferences in Washington, D.C (7 thus far) and Lincoln, NE (8 thus far).
+In February 2006, Professor Schaefer was named inaugural Director of the USA's first degree-bearing Space, Cyber and Telecommunications Law Program, and continued as director of the program for over a decade until becoming co-director in 2016-17 along with his colleague Gus Hurwtiz.
+He was integrally involved in gaining University and external approval for the LLM degree (in 2006-07), developing the curriculum, hiring permanent faculty and adjunct faculty for the program, creating the Advisory Board and Alumni Council for the program, gaining University and external approval for the online version of the LLM degree (in 2011), and starting training sessions in the field for the STRATCOM Leadership Fellows.
+He is the principal organizer of the program’s annual conferences in Washington, D.C (10 thus far) and organized the first eight annual Lincoln, NE conferences.
 He has also organized regional conferences on space and cyber law in Omaha (in conjunction with US Strategic Command’s Space and Cyber Symposium), San Diego, CA and Ann Arbor, MI.
 He was the principle investigator (PI) responsible for administering a $1.71 million NASA grant from 2008-2011 that helped launch the program.

 Professor Schaefer is a graduate of the University of Chicago (B.A.) and the University of Michigan Law School (J.D. magna cum laude, Order of the Coif, L.L.M. in international law, S.J.D.).
 During his law studies, he received the William W. Bishop, Jr. Award for performance with distinction in the field of international law and also served an externship at the U.S. State Department-Office of the Legal Advisor.
 He studied at the Australian National University in Canberra, Australia under a Ford Foundation Fellowship.
 Professor Schaefer is a former term-member of the Council on Foreign Relations and also a member of the Council on Foreign Relations Academic Outreach Advisory Board.
 He serves on the board of editors of the Journal of International Economic Law, and also served previously on the advisory board of the Canada-U.S. Law Institute.
-In his role as co-chair of the American Branch of the International Law Association (ABILA) Space Law Committee, he organized, moderated and presented on a panel on “Regulating and Incentivizing New Commercial Space Markets” at the International Law Weekend – Midwest (at Washington Univ. in St. Louis Law School) and organized, moderated and presented on a panel on “Complexities of Regulating the Space Domain by Analogy to Other Domains’ Legal Regimes” at the International Law Weekend (at Fordham University Law School) during the Fall 2013 semester.
+In his role as co-chair of the American Branch of the International Law Association (ABILA) Space Law Committee, he organized, moderated and presented at six panel sessions at the ABILA International Law Weekend and regional ABILA conferences.
 Professor Schaefer is also member of space law committee of International Law Association as well as a member of the International Institute of Space Law.

 Prior to joining the faculty, Professor Schaefer served as an international trade consultant to the National Governors' Association and Western Governors' Association in Washington, D.C. during the legislative implementation of the North American Free Trade Agreement (NAFTA) and GATT Uruguay Round multilateral trade agreement.
 He has also served as a consultant to two members of the European parliament in Brussels, Belgium and the states of Hawaii, Texas, and Utah.
 The other major thread of Professor Schaefer’s scholarship focuses on the inter-relationship between federalism and international and foreign relations law as well as international trade agreements.
 His most recent article in this arena is “Constraints on State-Level Foreign Policy: (Re)Justifying, Refining, and Distinguishing the Dormant Foreign Affairs Doctrine,” 41 Seton Hall L. Rev. 201-318 (2011), the longest published law review article of the year.
 He also published “Promoting Commodity Exports Through Governor-Led Trade Missions: Governors’ Constitutionally Permissible (and WTO Permissible) Role of Exporter-in-Chief,” in the Annual Proceedings of the American Society of International Law (2012).
 Professor Schaefer blogs on space and trade law matters at www.lawofschaefer.com and can be followed on twitter @lawofschaefer.